 Parents or authorized adults (16 years of age or older) must sign their child in and out of Y program each day.
 Children are not allowed to leave the program unless signed out to a pre-authorized adult.
-Each person authorized to sign out will need to be pre-entered into the CampDoc profile created and maintained by the registering parent/quardian.
+Each person authorized to sign out will need to be pre-entered into the Daxko Child Profile created and maintained by the registering parent/guardian.